 A menstrual cycle starts on the first day of your period, when oestrogen is at its lowest, which means your energy levels will be low, especially for the first few days.
 Feeling physically and mentally sluggish during this period is normal, so don’t hold off getting rest, especially when your body calls for it.
 You ARE bleeding, after all.

-Recommended travel activities: Lounging by the beach or pool, reading books or drawing at a cafe, light walks around town.
+Recommended travel activities: Lounge by the beach or pool, read, chill at a cafe, or take light walks around town.

 Day 8 to 14: The follicular phase, your inner spring

-Recommended travel activities: Activities that require more energy like hiking or skiing, theme parks, water activities, walking tours.
+Recommended travel activities: Choose activities that require more energy, such as hiking, skiing, visiting theme parks, trying water activities, and joining walking tours.

 Day 15 to 21: The ovulation phase, your inner summer